6lmalki/weather-app/README.md

 # 🌦️ Weather App

 ## 🌟 Overview
-This is a **React.js** weather application that allows users to search for weather information by city name.
+This is a **React.js** weather application built with **JavaScript** and **Vite**.
+It allows users to search for weather information by city name.
 The app fetches real-time weather data from the **OpenWeatherMap API** and displays it in a clean and user-friendly interface.
-Built using **Vite** for modern frontend development and fast performance.
+The project leverages **Vite** for modern frontend development and fast performance.

 ## ✨ Features
 - 🌍 **Search Weather by City** - Fetch and display weather data for any city worldwide.